SachinK027/SchoolApi/README.md

 # SchoolApi

-A comprehensive RESTful Web API built with **.NET 8**, implementing a **Database-First** approach using Entity Framework Core.
+A comprehensive RESTful Web API built with **.NET 8**, implementing a **CRUD operation using Database-First** approach using Entity Framework Core.
 The API manages a school system with features including user authentication, role-based authorization, and student/course management.

 ---